galacticoder/end2end-chat-site/README.md

 - **Server**: Benefits from containerization (isolation, consistent environment, easy deployment)
 - **Client**: Electron apps work best natively (GUI access, system integration, performance)

-### Server Setup (No need to do this as is already handled by server script unless you want to do it manually)
+### Local Server Setup (No need to do this as is already handled by server script unless you want to do it manually)
 ```bash
 # Environment Variables
 DB_BACKEND=sqlite|postgres